Summer Vacation Tips

 Children under the age of 5 must be closely supervised at the beach or pool.
 Water wings even for older children must be worn if the child does not know how to swim.
 The child, whatever his age, must remain in sight.
 Swimming pools in private homes must be fenced in to prevent accidental drowning of small children.
 Swimming is an important skill for children and lessons are recommended from the age of 5 depending on the child’s readiness.

-In spite of the pain caused by the sting of a jellyfish, the sting is generally not dangerous.
+In spite of the pain caused by the sting of a jellyfish, the sting is not usually dangerous.
 Nonetheless, in order to remove any fluid residue from the sting on the skin, rather than rubbing the affected area, it is better to wash the entire body in sea water.
 An analgesic cream can be applied afterwards.
 Medical attention should be sought if there is any weakness or if large blisters appear over a significant area of the skin.

 Falls from Heights:

-Dafna Ziv Busani, clinical dietician in the Nutrition and Dietary Unit at Schneider Children’s, notes that during the summer vacation, many children and teenagers spend their time in front of the TV and computer, and can put on weight due to boredom eating and little physical activity.
+Dafna Ziv Busani, clinical dietician in the Nutrition and Nutrition and Dietary Unit at Schneider Children’s, notes that during the summer vacation, many children and teenagers spend their time in front of the TV and computer, and can put on weight due to boredom eating and little physical activity.
 Tips include: